RetroReversing/retroReversing/pages/n64/N64ReversingIntroduction.md

   - [0x80241800, "EntryPoint"]
 ```

+Save this with a filename in the form: `gameName.region.yaml` in the config folder next to n64split executable.

 ### Set checksum values
 You will notice in the above template that there are 2 checksum addresses:
 ```yaml